 And though I’d like to say that I withheld love, affection, and delicious chicken parmesan wraps from Daniel who refused to budge after many dire pleas for him to go to the store for sub rolls, I’ll admit that I shared them with him.
 I’ll call it a win for both of us, since he loved each and every oozing bite dipped in marinara, and I retained all previously offered bribes for future use.

-Place the chicken breast in a small pot and fill with enough water just to cover.
-Bring to a boil on your stovetop, reduce the heat slightly, then simmer for about 12 minutes, or until cooked through.
-Drain and let cool before shredding with two forks, pulling against the grain of the meat.
-Mix the meat with the marinara sauce in a small bowl.
+- Place the chicken breast in a large saucepan and fill with enough water just to cover.
+Bring to a boil, then reduce the heat slightly and simmer until the chicken is cooked through, about 15 minutes.
+Drain and let cool before shredding with two forks.
+Put the meat in a medium bowl and pour the marinara over it, stirring to coat the chicken with sauce.

-Preheat the oven to 400 degrees F. Lay the egg roll wrappers on a clean work surface.
+- Preheat the oven to 400 degrees F. Spray a wire rack with cooking spray and set it on top of a baking sheet.
+Lay the egg roll wrappers on a clean work surface.
 Layer each with a few leaves of spinach, then chicken, followed by mozzarella and parmesan.

 - Lightly brush the sides of each wrapper with water and fold the wrapper over the filling to form a triangle.
 Press to seal each of the sides and set the wrap on the prepared rack.
 Repeat with remaining wraps.
 Lightly spray the wraps with cooking spray.
 Bake until the edges are golden and crisp, 12 to 15 minutes.